-Join Lee Lanier for an in-depth discussion in this video Merging elements, part of Fusion 7: Getting Started.
+Join Lee Lanier for an in-depth discussion in this video Merging elements, part of Learning Fusion 7.

 - It's time to get to the meat of compositing which is combing elements.
 For example, placing the foreground over a background.
 Maybe placing a CG render over a live action plate.
 Let's give it a try.
 I have a scene story here.
 This is project 5-1.
 I have landscape photo which we've used before as a still image and also the spaceship render which we've also used before.
 Let's say we wanted to place the spaceship over the top of the landscape.
 Pretty easy to do.

 I'm going to go to Tools, Composite and Merge.
 Here's the Merge tool.
 Once I have it, I'm going to zoom in, take a look at the imports.
 These are color coded.
 So the green arrow is the foreground pipe.
 The orange arrow is the background pipe.
 If this was a layer based program like After Effects, the background would be the lowest layer and the foreground would be the highest or upper layer.
 So I'm going to connect the landscape which is called Vista.png to the background then I'll connect the spaceship to the foreground.

 Now sometimes when you make connections, the position of the connection pipes changes.
 Now suddenly my foreground is on the left.
 The background is on the bottom.
 That's okay.
 It tends to do that.
 The important thing is to be aware of what you're connecting to.
 You can always place your mouse over the connection to see what it is.
 For example, here's the background which is the orange arrow and here's the foreground.
 Let's take a look at the results.
 Hook this up to the view and there we go.
 The spaceship is over the landscape.
 Now this working because the spaceship has an Alpha channel.